aplteam/MarkAPL/MarkAPL.md

 When [Special attributes](#) are assigned to the very first item on any list then that definition is assigned to the **list** (<ul> or <ol>) rather than the list item itself.

-When special attributes are assigned to other items than the first one then they are simply removed from that list item.
+When special attributes are assigned to other items than the first one then they become ordinary text.

 #### Paragraphs